cdapio/cdap/cdap-docs/admin-manual/source/6-verification.rst

 #.
 Each example folder has a ``.jar`` file in its ``target`` directory.
    For verification, we will use the :ref:`WordCount example <examples-word-count>`.
 #.
 Open a web browser to the CDAP UI.
-   It is located on port ``9999`` of the box where you installed CDAP.
+   It is located on port ``9999`` of the box where you installed the CDAP UI service.
 #.
 On the UI, click the button *Add App*.
 #.
 Find the pre-built ``WordCount-``\ |literal-release|\ ``.jar`` using the dialog box to navigate to
    ``CDAP_HOME/examples/WordCount/target/``.